 The camp is comprised of eight canvas tents with two lounge/dining areas.
 Each tent is either a twin or double (triples are also available) with toilets and safari-style bucket showers in en suite bathrooms.
 The open communal area surveys the plains, so you can enjoy wildlife viewing over a drink as you relax in the lounge or bar.
 The dining room, also set beneath canvas, offers a classic bush dining experience.
 And after dark, classic lanterns provide a romantic glow throughout camp.

 Guests will enjoy the intimate ambience of this traditional canvas safari camp that provides an authentic experience of the wild Serengeti as much as it does rustic luxuries.
-Our close-knit Tanzanian camp staff ensures that personalized hospitality, excellent food, and a warm, relaxed environment are hallmarks of a stay at our Migration Base Camp.
+Our close-knit Tanzanian camp staff ensures that personalized hospitality, excellent food, and a warm, relaxed environment are hallmarks of a stay at our private mobile camp.
 And, since our staff follows the migration with our camp year-round, they are a font of detailed information about the wildlife and the overall experience.

 Talk with an Adventure Specialist Call Our Boulder Office 800-543-8917 or